Majority want govt to suspend flights from UK, South Africa amid jump in COVID-19 cases: Survey | Business

 ''Sixty-five per cent of the citizens (are) still in favour of suspending arrivals of passengers from the UK and South Africa to limit coronavirus variants, (while) 43 per cent (are) in favour of suspending all international arrivals for a month,'' LocalCircles said in the statement with survey findings.

-There was also 32 per cent of the citizens who said ''suspending flights is not the solution'', while 3 per cent did not have an answer, it said.
+There were also 32 per cent of the citizens who said ''suspending flights is not the solution'', while 3 per cent did not have an answer, it said.

 According to many citizens, the damage has already been done and the variants are at different stages in India primarily due to all the international arrivals in the last three months.
 However, at least shutting flights now will not bring in new infections and new strains, LocalCircles said.